JuliaDataScience/JuliaDataScience/contents/join.md

 Lastly, we have the `semijoin` and `antijoin`.
 The semi join is even more restrictive than the inner join.
-It returns only the elements from the left DataFrame which are in both DataFrames:
+It returns only the elements from the left DataFrame which are in both DataFrames.
+This is like a combination of the left join with the inner join.

 ```jl
 s = "semijoin(grades_2020(), grades_2021(); on=:name)"